topdown/WP-Benchmark/README.md

 Or even locating features such as listing available WP Hooks.

+Most of this is code that I have always used in my WP development process and thought I would make it into a plugin and available to everyone.

 Simply upload like any other plugin to the plugin directory and activate.

 Visit the settings page to set options for debugging or profiling.